Indoor Triathlons & Relay Events

 This year, both of our indoor triathlon events will have a relay option.
-Each event has a 20-minute swim, 20-minute guided course on a spin bike, and 20 minutes on the treadmill at the Mandell JCC.
-Participants are allowed to compete as an individual or as a team made of two to three members.
-Teams of two will require one participant to complete two parts of the triathlon and the second participant to complete one part, while each member on a team of three will be required to complete one event in the Challenge.
+Each event has a 20-minute swim, 20-minute guided course on a spin bike, and 20 minutes on the treadmill or indoor track.
+Participants are allowed to compete as an individual or as a team made up of two to three members.
+Teams of two will require one participant to complete two parts of the triathlon and the second participant to complete one part, while each member on a team of three will complete one event in the Challenge.

 Is there a lottery for the University of Saint Joseph College (USJ) Indoor Triathlon?